Hancock County High School: Curriculum

 In 2021 HCHS was recognized by the Kentucky Department of Education for its implementation of lesson plan playlists, considered best curriculum practices involving a sequence of resources or activities for students to complete.

 The school also placed first in their region in the 2021 Kentucky Summative Assessment, the state of Kentucky's collective ranking of students' academic performance.
 HCHS students' combined scores ranked first out of the twelve schools in the district in categories of high school math and high school science.

 In 2018, the school introduced the Cadet Core, a program founded by a military veteran to teach military and leadership skills.
 Since 2018 the school has also offered a career preparation course, "Survey of Industry Careers", to "help students understand business and industry opportunities close to home", according to Bobbie Hayse of the Messenger-Inquirer.
 Subjects of the curriculum include, "human resources, accounting, production, supervision, maintenance, engineering and information technology".

 Activities

 In 1999, HCHS played in the Kentucky Class A football championship game, and quarterback Travis Atwell was named Kentucky's Mr. Football.

 Hancock County High School won the girls class A cross country state championship in 2001 and 2002.

-The Hancock County High School Band competed in the 2019 Kentucky Music Educators Association State Marching Band Championships held at Western Kentucky University, winning the Class A state championship for the first time in the school’s history.
+The Hancock County High School Band competed in the 2019 Kentucky Music Educators Association State Marching Band Championships held at Western Kentucky University, winning the Class A state championship for the first time in the school's history, and making them the second school in the state to have won their class in their first state finals appearance.